MirrorNetworking/Mirror/docs/Components/NetworkManagerHUD.md

 ![The HUD after a successful connection](NetworkManagerHUDConnected.png)

-Unity has a built-in Network Discovery system, which allows clients to automatically find hosts on the same local network.
-However, this is not built into the Network Manager HUD, so you need to enter the address manually.
-You can integrate the Network Discovery system into your game when you replace the Network Manager HUD with your own UI See documentation on [Network Discovery] to learn more.

 ### LAN Server Only

 Click LAN Server Only to start a game which acts as a server that other clients can connect to, but which does not act as a client to the game itself.
 This type of game is often called a “dedicated server”.
 A user cannot play the game on this particular instance of your game.
 All players must connect as clients, and nobody plays on the instance that is running as the server.